Key Terms Every Editor Should Know

 justified v. ragged right.
 Text that’s justified (in what is also referred to as full justification) aligns on both the left and the right margins.
 Justified text depends on automatic adjustments to the space between letters and words.
 Text with a ragged right margin (like the text in this post) doesn’t require any such adjustments.

-Editor’s takeaway: Justified text will require attention to loose or tight lines at the proofreading stage (as discussed above).
-With a ragged-right (or sometimes left) margin, on the other hand, the words fall where they fall; however, if hyphenation is allowed, the occasional adjustment may be in order.
+Editor’s takeaway: Justified text requires paying extra attention at the proofreading stage to lines that may be too loose or too tight.
+With a ragged-right (or -left) margin, on the other hand, the words fall where they fall (though the occasional adjustment may be warranted, especially if hyphenation is an option).

 More Pairs

-Did you know all of those terms?
+Did you know each of the terms above?
 Here are a few more.

 insert v. delete.
-In pencil-edited copy, a carat (^) shows where to add text, which is in turn written in wherever there is space to do so.
+In pencil-edited copy, editors draw a caret (^) to show where to insert text, which is in turn written in wherever there is space to do so.
 Deletions are struck through with a line, sometimes with a loop at the end of it.
-Onscreen, changes are marked automatically—for example, with inserted text underlined, like this, and deleted text struck through, like this.
-(For a detailed overview of the editing process, including illustrations, see chapter 2 in CMOS.)
+In MS Word and the like, markup is automatic—for example, inserted text gets underlined, like this, whereas deleted text is struck through, like this.
+(For a detailed overview of the editing process, both on paper and on the screen, see chapter 2 in CMOS.)

 redline v. blackline.
-Redline and blackline both describe a document that’s been marked up to show changes.
-The former term invokes the editor’s red pencil; the latter is common in law (where it may be referred to as a legal blackline).
-Many editors use redline to refer to any marked-up document.
+The terms redline and blackline both refer to a document that’s been marked up to show changes.
+Redline invokes the editor’s red pencil (though it’s now more likely to apply to documents edited in Word or the like that include tracked changes).
+Blackline is common in law (where a document that’s been marked to show changes relative to an earlier version may be called a legal blackline).
+Many editors use the term redline to refer to any marked-up document.

 editor’s style sheet v. electronic style sheet.
-An editor’s style sheet is a document that specifies how certain words should be spelled, whether to use a serial comma, and other matters of editorial style.
-An electronic style sheet, by contrast, is a set of programmatic instructions that applies font styles, indents, and other formatting attributes to a document intended for the screen.
-Web pages and e-books typically depend on CSS (cascading style sheets).
+An editor’s style sheet is a list that specifies for proofreaders and others who will be reviewing a document how certain words should be spelled, whether to use serial commas, and other matters related to editorial style.
+An electronic style sheet, on the other hand, is a set of programmatic instructions that applies font styles, indents, and other formatting attributes to a document intended for the screen.
+Web pages and ebooks typically rely on CSS (cascading style sheets) in conjunction with HTML (hypertext markup language).

 HTTP v.
 HTTPS.
-The abbreviation HTTP stands for “hypertext transfer protocol”—the basis of hyperlinked pages on the internet.
-The version with the S, which stands for “secure,” supports encryption and other security measures.
-A URL beginning with http:// will usually redirect to the https:// version if it is enabled.*
+HTTP stands for “Hypertext Transfer Protocol,” a standard that supports the hyperlinked pages of the internet.
+HTTPS (the S stands for “Secure”) adds a layer of encryption and other security mechanisms.
+A URL that begins with http:// will usually redirect to an https:// version (most sites now use https).

 * * *

-Other pairs include typesetter v. compositor (which are synonymous); vector graphic v. bitmap (vectors are smooth at all sizes, whereas bitmaps lose clarity as they are enlarged); cloth v. paper (as in hardcover and paperback books); ASCII v.
-Unicode (old-school character encoding v. modern); widow v. orphan (the first line of a paragraph stranded at the bottom of a page is an orphan; a widow is a short last line stranded at the top of a page); SMALL CAPS v.
-ALL CAPS (as illustrated here); subscript v. superscript (as in H2O or E = mc2); and arabic v. roman numerals (3 v.
-III).
+Other pairs include typesetter v. compositor (which are synonymous); vector graphic v. bitmap (vectors are smooth at all sizes, whereas bitmaps lose clarity as they are enlarged); cloth v. paper (as in hardcover versus paperback books); ASCII v.
+Unicode (old-school character encoding versus modern); widow v. orphan (the first line of a paragraph stranded at the bottom of a page is an orphan; a widow is a short last line stranded at the top of a page); SMALL CAPS v.
+ALL CAPS (as illustrated here); subscript v. superscript (as in H2O or E = mc2); and Arabic v.
+Roman numerals (3 versus III).

 You’ll find all these and more in our glossary.
 For a related but more technical discussion, see How Books and Journals Are Produced.